rejetto/hfs/README.md

 ### Other systems

-If your system is not Windows/Linux/Mac, you can try this alternative version:
+If your system is not Windows/Linux/Mac or you just don't want to run the binaries, you can try this alternative version:

 1. [install node.js](https://nodejs.org)
 2. execute at command line `npx hfs@latest`